wutka/scheml/README.md

 ### Algebraic Data Types
 The `(type)` special form described below lets you define an algebraic data type.
-You can create instances of these types with type constructors you define, and you can use a `(match)` or in some cases `(let)` and `(progn)` to pull individual fields from an algebraic data type.
+You can create instances of these types with value constructors you define, and you can use a `(match)` or in some cases `(let)` and `(progn)` to pull individual fields from an algebraic data type.
 ```